ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 sudo apt-get update; sudo apt-get install -y java-21-amazon-corretto-jdk
 ```

-More installation options for Corretto are available in the [Amazon Corretto 21 Guide for Linux](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/linux-info.html).
+You can find out more about the installation options for Corretto in the [Amazon Corretto 21 Guide for Linux](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/linux-info.html).

 ## How do I install the Microsoft Build of OpenJDK?